-Looking for a versatile and bomber trail running shoe?
+Are you looking for a versatile and bomber trail running shoe?
 The inov-8 Roclite 305 stands out for its protective features, durability, and amazing outsole.
 It is designed to tackle everything from the techiest of trails to the pavement.
-The shoe is responsive, offering easy transitions on any terrain.
-In addition, it is surprisingly sensitive with a lightweight design.
+The shoe is responsive, offering smooth transitions on any terrain.
+Also, it is surprisingly sensitive with a lightweight design.
 Don't be afraid to cross rivers as the impenetrable synthetic upper is breathable and super quick to dry.
-Overall, we love this trail shoe for all of its amazing performance.
-That said, we have a few caveats with stability and fit that didn't earn it the Editors' Choice award this year.
+Overall, we love this trail shoe for all of its fantastic performance.
+We have a few caveats with stability and fit.

 inov-8 Roclite 305 - Women's Review